EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 explain below).
 Then, we recover the cartesian coordinates.
 In our case, we can approximate any continuous function from a space
 $$X$$ to a space $$Y$$.
 However, it is important for us that both spaces are triangulable.
-Besides, sometimes is not easy to get such a triangulation.
+Besides, sometimes it is not easy to get such a triangulation.

 ### Simplicial Complexes